MCLG/Object-detection-ControlNet/README.md

     3. $L_{count}=L_{\mathcal{W}_2}$ and $L_{aux}=L_{counting}$
     4. $L_{count}=L_{counting}$ and $L_{aux}=L_{TV}$

 We trained 13k steps for 1 and 2.
 The dictionnaries are available at [INCLUDE LINK].
+The models have not yet properly converged and further optimization must be done.
-Further implementation details can be found at [INCLUDE LINK].
+Implementation details can be found at [INCLUDE LINK].

 The initial code is from [[3]], found at https://github.com/lllyasviel/ControlNet.
 We list the modifications in 'modification.txt'.